languageseed/bentobox/README.md

 Bentobox is released under the **MIT License** (inherited from Omakub).

-**Wallpapers**: Licensed under the [Pexels License](https://www.pexels.com/license/) - free to use, modify, and distribute.
-See `wallpaper/LICENSE.md` for full details and photographer credits.
+**Wallpapers**: Licensed under the [Unsplash License](https://unsplash.com/license) and [Pexels License](https://www.pexels.com/license/) - free to use, modify, and distribute.
+See `wallpaper/LICENSE.md` for full details and credits for 50+ photographers.

 ---